 Immediately after an emergency, the emergency coordinator must provide for the treatment, storage, or disposal of recovered waste, contaminated soil, or surface water, or any other material that results from a release, fire, or explosion at the Facility.
 If the recovered material cannot be processed on-site, it will be characterized and disposed of properly in an approved off-site hazardous or non-hazardous waste management facility, as applicable.
 Collected waste, contaminated soil/surface water, or other material resulting from release response will be stored in a designated storage area (prior to treatment on-site or shipment off-site) based on the identity of the waste and conditions at the Facility.
 In most cases, the material will be containerized and stored in container storage areas used for management of the original waste.
-If incident conditions preclude storage in permitted storage areas, temporary areas will be designated by the Emergency Coordinator in accordance with the requirements of 40 CFR 262.34 (i.e. < 90-day container storage).
+If incident conditions preclude storage in standard storage areas, temporary areas will be designated in accordance with the requirements of 40 CFR 262.34.
 In some cases, liquid waste may be collected directly onto a tanker and shipped off-site for proper disposal.